-2nd Draft
+3rd Draft

-Amendment and Referendum Domestic Partnerships
+Amendment \ and Referendum I Domestic Partnerships

 1 Two ballot measures create a new legal relationship for same-sex couples called 2 a domestic partnership.
-Amendment is a proposed amendment to the Colorado 3 Constitution.
-Referendum is a proposed amendment to state statutes.
+Amendment \ is a proposed amendment to the Colorado 3 Constitution.
+Referendum I is a proposed amendment to state statutes.
 Voters may choose 4 to vote for one, both, or neither of the proposals.
 Neither proposal is dependent upon the 5 passage of the other.
 Both proposals:

-- provide same-sex couples the opportunity to obtain the legal protections and responsibilities granted to spouses by Colorado law; - 8 define the criteria and process for entering into a domestic partnership; and - 9 specify that a domestic partnership is not similar to marriage.
+- provide same-sex couples the opportunity to obtain the legal protections and responsibilities granted to married couples by Colorado law; - 8 define the criteria and process for entering into a domestic partnership; and